-At eaves, ensure the underlay is fully supported to an adequate fall behind the fascia or tilt fillet.
+At eaves, water that is driven through the tiling during high wind/rain conditions must be able to drain safely down the underlay to the gutters.
+Install underlay support trays to fully support the underlay to an adequate fall so that water cannot collect behind the fascia.
 Secure and seal the underlay to the underlay support trays using a suitable tape or adhesive.